docker-cn/docker-cn.github.io/index.md

                     <a href="docker-for-windows/"> <img src="../images/windows_48.svg" alt="Docker for Windows"> </a>
                 </div>
                 <h3 id="docker-for-windows"><a href="docker-for-windows/">Docker for Windows</a></h3>
-                <p>A native Windows application which delivers all Docker tools to your Windows computer.</p>
+                <p>Windows上面的Docker程序，提供了所有的Docker工具 A native Windows application which delivers all Docker tools to your Windows computer.</p>
             </div>
         </div>
         <div class="col-sm-12 col-md-12 col-lg-4 block">